 On October 6, 2015, the European Court of Justice invalidated the EU-U.S. Safe Harbor Agreement that allowed the storage and processing of personal data of EU citizens so long as the business self-certified compliance with certain privacy policies and procedures.
-The so-called Privacy Shield is now available along with Model Contracts, Binding Corporate Rules, consent, and some other exceptions discussed below.

 Privacy Shield.
 On February 2, 2016 the European Commission and U.S. Department of Commerce announced a new data transfer framework, the EU-U.S. Privacy Shield, to replace the invalidated Safe Harbor Agreement.
-The Privacy Shield includes a new federal ombudsman to oversee intelligence access to EU citizen data, a multi- step complaint resolution process for EU citizens, and a number of other new provisions.
-The Privacy Shield is more stringent than the Safe Harbor relative to enforcement, remedies, onward transfer restrictions, certification, and notice and choice obligations.
-On July 12, 2016, the European Commission approved the EU-U.S. Privacy Shield Framework, and the FTC has since begun to issue guidance for compliance with this new framework.
-While a company's decision to self-certify to the new framework is voluntary, once a company publicly commits to the Privacy Shield, its commitment is enforceable under U.S. law.
-The Privacy Shield consists of 7 key principles:
+The Privacy Shield included a new federal ombudsman to oversee intelligence access to EU citizen data, a multi- step complaint resolution process for EU citizens, and a number of other new provisions.
+The Privacy Shield was more stringent than the Safe Harbor relative to enforcement, remedies, onward transfer restrictions, certification, and notice and choice obligations.
+On July 12, 2016, the European Commission approved the EU-U.S. Privacy Shield Framework.
+The Privacy Shield consisted of 7 key principles:

 - Notice: An organization must inform individuals about what data it collects, the purposes for which such data is collected, and the type or identity of third parties to whom data might be disclosed. - Choice: An organization must allow individuals the opportunity to opt out of having their data disclosed to third parties or used for purposes other than those for which it was originally collected.
-Organizations must obtain affirmative express (opt-in) consent to disclose sensitive information (such as medical conditions, racial information, etc.) or to use such information for purposes other than those for which it was collected.
+Organizations must obtain affirmative express (opt-in) consent to disclose sensitive information (such as medical conditions, racial information, etc.) or to use such information for purposes other than those for which it was collected. - Accountability for Onward Transfer: Organizations must enter into contracts with any third parties to whom they transfer personal information.
+These contracts must specify that the data may only be processed for limited and specified purposes.

-- Accountability for Onward Transfer: Organizations must enter into contracts with any third parties to whom they transfer personal information.
-These contracts must specify that the data may only be processed for limited and specified purposes. - Security: Organizations must take reasonable and appropriate measures to protect information from loss, misuse, unauthorized access, disclosure, alteration, or destruction. - Data Integrity and Purpose Limitation: An organization may not process personal information in a way that is incompatible with the purposes for which it has been collected or subsequently authorized by the individual. - Access: Individuals must be allowed the ability to access their information and to correct, amend, or delete inaccurate information. - Recourse, Enforcement, and Liability: Privacy protection must include robust mechanisms for assuring compliance with the Principles, recourse for individuals who are affected by non-compliance, and consequences for the organization when the Principles are not followed.
+- Security: Organizations must take reasonable and appropriate measures to protect information from loss, misuse, unauthorized access, disclosure, alteration, or destruction. - Data Integrity and Purpose Limitation: An organization may not process personal information in a way that is incompatible with the purposes for which it has been collected or subsequently authorized by the individual. - Access: Individuals must be allowed the ability to access their information and to correct, amend, or delete inaccurate information. - Recourse, Enforcement, and Liability: Privacy protection must include robust mechanisms for assuring compliance with the Principles, recourse for individuals who are affected by noncompliance, and consequences for the organization when the Principles are not followed.